Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world | Politics

 Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world

+Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian and Bangladeshi Prime Ministers extended their greetings on the occasion, highlighting their strong friendship with India.Charge daffaires of the Indian Embassy in Beijing Dr. Acquino Vimal hoisted the tricolour at the embassy premises and read President Ram Nath Kovinds address which was followed by cultural events.

-The Indian diaspora on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including Australian Prime Minister Scott Morrison, extended their greetings on the occasion, highlighting their strong friendship with India.
+Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian and Bangladeshi Prime Ministers extended their greetings on the occasion, highlighting their strong friendship with India.

 ''Australia and India enjoy a wonderful friendship.
 While we celebrate #AustraliaDay today, I also extend my very best wishes to my good friend @narendramodi and all Indians on #RepublicDayIndia,'' Morrison tweeted.